georgthegreat/cppstuff/string_nullptr/README.md

 * [hdf5](https://bitbucket.hdfgroup.org/projects/HDFFV/repos/hdf5/browse/c%2B%2B/src/H5PropList.cpp#558),
 * [llvm](https://github.com/llvm/llvm-project/blob/ca09dab303f4fd72343be10dbd362b60a5f91c45/llvm/lib/Target/NVPTX/NVPTXAsmPrinter.cpp#L1319) project itself, though the code is marked as unreachable.

+On a large private monorepo applying proposed changes and running an automatic CI-check helped to find 7 problematic projects (the number includes projects listed above), one of which would actually segfault if the code was reached (and the code was really easy reachable).

 This proposal attempts to improve the diagnostics by explicitly deleting the problematic constructors, thus moving these assertions to compile time.

 ## Impact on the Standard